🇨🇦

 What background check do Canadians need?

 Canadians require an RCMP Criminal Record Check through CCRTIS, not provincial police checks.
-This must be authenticated by Global Affairs Canada for use in Paraguay<a href="#cite1">[1]</a><a href="#cite2">[2]</a>.
+This must be apostilled by Global Affairs Canada for use in Paraguay<a href="#cite1">[1]</a><a href="#cite2">[2]</a>.

-How does Canadian document authentication work?
+How does the Canadian apostille process work?

 What are the main risks for Canadian applicants?

-Common failure points: using provincial instead of RCMP checks, documents expiring during processing, and incomplete authentication chains.
+Common failure points: using provincial instead of RCMP checks, documents expiring during processing, and incomplete apostille chains.
 We verify each document meets requirements before submission<a href="#cite1">[1]</a>.

 Can I apply for Paraguay residency directly in Asunción?